 The Young Economists' Meeting 2018 hosted participants from more than 20 universities.
 The Best Paper Award prize was presented to David Schindler for the paper Shocking Racial Attitudes: Black G.I.s in Europe.
 We had Maroš Servátka (MGSM Experimental Economics Laboratory Sydney) and Mathias Czaika (Danube University Krems) for keynote speakers.

 The Young Economists' Meeting 2017 hosted 38 participants from 27 institutions in Europe.
-The focus of conference was on experimental, behavioural and labour economics.
+The focus of the conference was on experimental, behavioral and labor economics.
 The Best Paper Award prize was presented to Eric Melander for the paper Creating ‘Us and Them’: Racial Propaganda, Insularity, and Right-Wing Ideology.
 We had David Masclet (University of Rennes 1) and Štěpán Jurajda (CERGE-EI) for keynote lectures.

 The Young Economists' Meeting 2016 hosted more than 50 participants from 30 universities in Europe, Izrael, and Mexico.
 The Best Paper Award was presented to Greta Morando for the paper Determinants and spillover effect of choosing Mathematics at secondary school.
 Exploiting a curricular reform in England.
 We thank our guests Stijn Baert (U Ghent) and Jakub Steiner (CERGE-EI) and all participants for their contributions.